 Can you short-sell stocks on the Capital.com app?

 Yes.
 In fact, you can short-sell all financial instruments offered on the app.
 On top of stocks, this also includes indices, ETFs, cryptocurrencies, bonds, and futures.

 Is Capital.com regulated?

 Yes, Capital.com is regulated by the UK Financial Conduct Authority and by the Cyprus financial regulator, CySEC.
 You are protected from platform failure up to the value of £85,000 through the UK government's Financial Services Compensation Scheme.
+However, not all of them are protected by the FSCS.
 The company has offices in London, Limassol (Cyprus) and Minsk (Belarus)

 Is Capital.com available on iOS?

 Gary is financial editor and analyst at Finixio.
 Until July 2020 he was the cryptocurrency analyst at the UK's second-largest investment platform, Interactive Investor.
 He also worked for respected investment magazine Money Observer where he wrote on subjects as diverse as social trading and intellectual property protection.
 At Money Observer Gary initiated coverage of bitcoin in 2013.
 He writes widely on finance and investment and provides expert commentary to the national media.
 Other publications Gary has written for include The FinTech Times, City AM, Coin Desk, Ethereum World News, and InsideBitcoins.